Can I be injured at work, then fired?

 The answer is a little tricky.
 Louisiana is an “at-will” employment state, meaning either you or your employer can end your employment at any time, without warning.
 This is still the case even after you sustain a work-related injury.

 Think of it this way: even though you’re at home recuperating from an injury, your employer is still paying you as if you were any other employee.
 They reserve the right to include you in any layoffs or systematic downsizing.
 So, technically, you can be injured at work, then fired.

 You do have one extra layer of protection, though it seems like a technicality: you cannot be fired solely for receiving workers’ compensation benefits.

-If you suspect you have been injured at work then fired solely for receiving workers’ compensation, it is important you contact an attorney immediately.
-Proving that you were fired because you filed for workers’ compensation is frequently difficult, but is nearly impossible without a thorough and experienced workers’ compensation attorney.
+If you suspect you have been injured at work then fired solely for receiving workers’ comp benefits, it’s important you contact an attorney at Gordon & Gordon immediately.
+Proving that you were fired because you filed for workers’ compensation is difficult, but is nearly impossible without a thorough and experienced workers’ compensation attorney.
 More on this later.

 Can I Be Fired After Returning to Work With Restrictions?

 Your doctor is the one who will tell you when it’s safe to return to work.
 Before you’re fully recovered, however, they may allow you to work with restrictions.
 Working with restrictions is often called “light duty status.”
 Most likely, your doctor will give you a list of activities you should avoid at work for the time being.